 Hiking on the Herajärvi trail(s)

 In our most recent trip, we started at Eteläpää and went north on the trail closer to the Lake Pielinen.
-First you will cross blueberry fields, so be prepared, if the berries are ripe, you will spend much more time there than you expected at first.
+First, you will cross blueberry fields, so be prepared, if the berries are ripe, you will spend much more time there than you expected at first.
 We met even people with several buckets filled with berries.
 They spent there the whole day probably.

 And of course, the peaks of Ukko Koli.
-They are either on the beginning/end of your trip, or at halfway.
+They are either on the beginning/end of your trip or at halfway.
 The view from Ukko Koli is famous Finland-wide.
 You will see the long lake Pielinen with little islands.
-The colors on the trees are the best usually during late August or early September.
+The colors on the trees are the best, usually during late August or early September.
 Don’t miss that view!
 Check it out how Koli looks during the winter!

 Another great place is the observation tower at Ryläys, but it was broken last time (2015) when we visited it.
-It gives a nice view to the other side of the area and like many other places have a shelter and fireplace too.
+It gives a beautiful view to the other side of the area and, like many other places have a shelter and fireplace too.
 You can have a barbecue there and even spend there a night.
 The is a big Lapp hut with wide benches, perfect for sleeping.

 Among several options, the Kiviniemi farm has rooms for rent.
 Finnish prices are quite high, but it is a lovely place for a night and easily reachable by car as well.
 We never tried it yet but passed across the farm on the trail couple of times.
 Our favorite stay was at Ahvenlampi.
 It has a cute little cottage with beautiful view – sorry, no pics from outside.
 It used to be a rental hut, but for a few years, it is open now to the public.
 As we read in the house journal, a lot of nice fish were caught there too.